 Replacing your home’s HVAC system may seem like a daunting job, but it’s simple if you know what attributes to look for.
 We’ve compiled the ultimate “things to consider” checklist to help you take the plunge:

 Some of your rooms are too hot or cold

-Duct difficulties, inadequate air sealing or insulation could be the reason.
-No matter how efficient your heating and cooling system is, if your home is not properly sealed and insulated against air leakage, you might not be as comfortable and your system might have to work harder.
+Duct difficulties, inadequate air sealing, or the insulation could be the reason.
+No matter how efficient your heating and cooling system is, if your home is not properly sealed and insulated against air leakage, you might not be as comfortable, and your system might have to work harder.